Jacques-Louis de Bougrenet de la Tocnaye wrote in 1797:

 Before the bridge

 Downstream of Plassey, the boatstream and the trackway (towing-path) are on the south (left-when-facing-downstream) bank of the river, but the Plassey–Errina Canal departs from the north bank.
-So a boat travelling from Limerick to Killaloe, at the southern end of Lough Derg, has to cross the Shannon, while the force of the current tries to sweep it downstream.
+So a boat travelling from Limerick to Killaloe, at the southern end of Lough Derg, had to cross the Shannon, while the force of the current tried to sweep it downstream.

 In the days before engines, boatmen had nothing but muscle power and ingenuity to help them across.
 It was probably difficult enough when the water level and current were low, but practically impossible when they were high.

 Although the Limerick Navigation Company was set up in 1767, the first traffic was not until 1799, and that was only ten boats, carrying 15–20 tons each of non-urgent cargoes including corn, slate and turf.
-No towing-path was provided at first; boats were man-hauled on the Park Canal (as it is now called) and sailed or rowed on the river section.
+No towing-path was provided at first; boats were man-hauled on the Park Canal (as it is now called) and sailed, rowed or poled on the river sections.

 The OSI map of ~1840 shows some buoys in the river; they may have been used in getting boats across the river.

-A towing-path was eventually built along the river sections, but it was not entirely satisfactory.
+A towing-path was eventually built on an embankment along the river sections, but it was not entirely satisfactory.
 In evidence to the Select Committee on the Shannon Navigation on 14 July 1834, Charles Wye Williams said:

 […] it is so high and narrow that the horses often fall off it. […] It is [subject to inundation], so much so that there is often a sea upon both sides of the high-raised bank, and during last winter a large portion of it was swept away; the whole bank was covered with three feet of water, so that we were obliged to send men with sticks leading the horses, and feeling their way on the banks. […] There is no way of improving it. […] It could be widened, but at great expense.